ThatCoolCoder/spall/README.md

 The `pages/` dir of a project holds pages.
 Pages are just elements that correspond to a "route".
 Bad things will happen if a page and an element have the same name See the Routing section for more information.

-Together, the `elements/` and `pages/` directories are known as View directories - since they hold the views of the app, as opposed to services.
+Together, the `elements/` and `pages/` directories are known as view directories - since they hold the views of the app, as opposed to services.

 The `meta/` dir of a project contains stuff that is not the app itself. `index.html` is the entry point into the app and is plain html.
 You should put stuff like linking to the renderer in there.